Setting up your First Plans

 To create a plan, navigate to the Plans tab in the Catalog and click the Create Plan button.

 We’ll skip setuping up a Trial for now.
-Click save to create the plan.
+Click “Done” to create the plan draft.
+Then Save and publish the draft as before.

 Creating Features and Adding them to your plans